unifiedcontrolsystem/dai-ds/README.md

                                     names match a DAI name and no "location" is missing or unexpected.</b></i></li>
 </ul>
-<li>The real target API (or EventSim container) must be available for the
+<li>The real target API (or EventSim service) must be available for the
    ProviderMonitoringNetworkForeignBus and ProviderProvisionerNetworkForeignBus
    to connect.</li>
 <li>If the deployment system for the first use case below does not have internet access you must download and save the following docker images from Docker Hub then copy and reload them onto the target system's local docker repository:</li>